PFS Presents Throwback Thursday Quizzo & Movie!

 Do you like trivia, nostalgia films, and drinks?
 Then get your friends together to form an awesome Quizzo team (witty squad name required) and put your film and pop culture knowledge to the test at PFS’ monthly Quizzo & Movie!

-Every First Thursday of the month, come out to the Prince Theater for a screening of a crowd-pleasing modern classic preceded by a few rounds of Quizzo where all questions are about or inspired by that night’s movie.
+Every First Thursday of the month, come out to the Philadelphia Film Center Black Box for a screening of a crowd-pleasing modern classic preceded by a few rounds Quizzo where all questions are about or inspired by that night’s movie.
 During the film, we will tally up the scores and reveal the winning team as the credits roll.
 The first-place team and runners-up will win prizes and bragging rights!